Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Empirical Evaluation

-We discover that even if we \textbf{only finetune the input/output layers} while keep the image representation untouched, \textbf{the transferred model achieves highly competitive performance,} outperforming a large number of task-specific models on all three benchmarks.
-Specifically, it outperforms 3D ShapeNet \cite{Wu_2015_CVPR} and DeepPano \cite{7273863} by 1.69\% and 1.06\% which were the state-of-the-arts in year 2015, respectively, in top 1 accuracy on the ModelNet 3D Wharehouse dataset.
-For the more challenging segmentation task on the S3DIS and SemanticKITTI dataset, the minimal transferred model outperforms a wide range of state-of-the-arts \cite{qi2016pointnet,qi2017pointnetplusplus,wang2019dynamic,landrieu2018large,tatarchenko2018tangent}.
-It even approaches the performance of SqueezeSegV3 \cite{xu2020squeezesegv3} (only 1.53 points mIoU lower), a task-specific network customized for driving scene segmentation.

-We then \textbf{finetune the BN weight and bias} but do not change weights of the pretrained model, \textbf{the performance can be further improved.} Specifically, it is largely improved by 9.4\% accurracy on ModelNet 3D Wharehouse.
-Compared with training from scratch, the performance does not drop by a big margin: 0.52\% accuracy and 5.99\% mIoU on the ModelNet and SemanticKITTI.

-To quantify the representation ability of the transformed 3D ConvNets for point-cloud, we refer to previous works for the method of finetuning only the simplest linear input layer and a linear classifier \cite{he2020momentum,chen2020simple,chen2020improved}.
-Thus, we design the simplest linear input and output layers for classification and segmentation task, as shown in Section \ref{spp:archdetail}.
-We compare the results Table \ref{tab:3datasetperf} with two baseline settings: 1) stacking the input and output layer to form a network (linear network (w/o backbone)).
-We increase the output channel of the input layer equal to the input channel of the output layer; 2) training this new architecture from scratch (from scratch (linear I, O)).

-We observe that compared with the \textbf{linear network formed by linear input and output layer}, the introduced 3D ConvNet transformed from the pretrained 2D ConvNet \textbf{provides effective representations that improves performance from 8.91\% to 69.74\%.} Even compared with previous works \cite{qi2017pointnetplusplus,wang2019dynamic,landrieu2018large}, the simplest transferred model still outperforms them on the S3DIS and SemanticKITTI.

-\textbf{With finetuning the whole network,} the transformed ConvNets \textbf{steadily outperform} training from scratch, over 0.53\% accuracy, 1.53\% mIoU, and 0.84\% mIoU on the ModelNet, S3DIS, and SemanticKITTI dataset, respectively.
-However, improvements are not a large margin, and it is a limitation which we will explore in the future.

-Therefore, we conclude that pretrained 2D image models can provide a good representation for 3D point-clouds, and more importantly, it can indeed transfer to 3D point-cloud tasks.
+We discover that, even if we only finetune the input and output layers while keeping the image-pretrained weights frozen, the FIP-IO pretrained from ImageNet1K, FractalDB1K, and FractalDB10K achieves competitive performance.
+Specifically, ResNet50 FIP-IO with ImageNet1K pretraining outperforms 3D ShapeNet~\cite{Wu_2015_CVPR} and DeepPano~\cite{7273863}, which were the state-of-the-arts in 2015, by 4.2 and 3.6 points respectively in top-1 accuracy on ModelNet 3D Warehouse.
+More importantly, with ImageNet21K pretrained model, ResNet50 FIP-IO+BN surpasses training-from-scratch by 0.48 points, even beating a variety of well-known methods including PointNet~\cite{qi2016pointnet}, MVCNN~\cite{su2015multi}, DGCNN~\cite{wang2019dynamic}, \textit{etc}.